 As part of the Bicycle Transportation Strategic Plan (BTSP), Metro identified over 167 bike-transit hubs in Los Angeles County.
-A detailed summary of each location is shown in Table A- beginning on page 3, including transit activity, demographics, and an overall raw score that indicates general levels of existing or potential bicycling activity.
+A detailed summary of each location is shown in Table A-1, including transit activity, demographics, and an overall raw score that indicates general levels of existing or potential bicycling activity.